shivChitinous/chitinous-exoskeleton/README.md

 __Methods__
 1. We perform PCA to ordinate notes  points in N-dimensional space
-2. Build Linear Discriminant Classifiers using scikitlearn (in Python) and Classification Learner in MATLAB
+2. Build Linear Discriminant Classifiers using scikitlearn (in Python) and MATLAB
 3. Perform Higherarchical Clustering to classify notes
 4. Extract distributions of repetition rate for species with a single note type

 The pipeline can be extended to look for clustering in multi-species community data

 Check out [our paper in Behavioural Ecology](https://academic.oup.com/beheco/advance-article/doi/10.1093/beheco/arz216/5702188) to find out more!